sutta » sn » sn35 » Saṁyutta Nikāya 35.94

 Manomayaṁ gehasitañca sabbaṁ,

-When you’ve expelled all thoughts of the lay life,
+When you’ve expelled all thoughts of domestic life,

 Panujja nekkhammasitaṁ irīyati.